Missouri health department: Half of all medical cannabis licensees have applied to sell recreational pot - NewsBreak

 The state’s constitution officially changed last Thursday to include 30-plus pages of Amendment 3, allowing those 21 and older to possess up to three ounces of weed.

-Lyndall Fraker is the director of the state’s medical marijuana program and now is overseeing the recreational side until DHSS can hire a new director, moving Fraker to the director of public outreach for the Division of Cannabis Regulation.
+Lyndall Fraker is the director of the state’s medical marijuana program and now oversees the recreational side until DHSS can hire a new director, moving Fraker to the director of public outreach for the Division of Cannabis Regulation.

 “We’ll be reviewing how they’ve been operating at this point,” Fraker said.
-“It will be a very simple review and it’s not going to be as comprehensive as say renewing their three license.”
+“It will be a very simple review, and it’s not going to be as comprehensive as renewing their three licenses.”

-Dispensaries, cultivation and manufacturing licensees are applying for a comprehensive license to sell both medical and recreational marijuana.
+Dispensaries, cultivation, and manufacturing licensees apply for a comprehensive license to sell medical and recreational marijuana.
 Under the constitution, the state has until Feb.
-6 to approve those applications but it could happen sometime in January.
+6 to approve those applications, but it could happen sometime in January.
 He said already half of all licensees have sent in an application to be able to sell recreationally.

-“It’s possible, but it’s going to take some time to review all the applications and we want to kind of do it in a big batch so everyone is on equal playing field,” Fraker said.
-“We plan to review as the constitution asks us to do and we certainly anticipate all of them being approved.
-Well over half of the 370-plus licensees that we have operating now have applied.”
+“It’s possible, but it’s going to take some time to review all the applications, and we want to kind of do it in a big batch, so everyone is on an equal playing field,” Fraker said.
+“We plan to review as the constitution asks us to do, and we certainly anticipate all of them being approved.
+Well over half of the 370-plus licensees we have operating now have applied.”

 “We’ll go from 57 full-time equivalent employees to probably 150,” Fraker said.

-It will also be up to the division to approve Missourians who want to grown their own cannabis at home, outside of the medical program.
-Those who are approved an at-home cultivation license will be able to have up to six flowering plants, six clones and six seedlings.
+It will also be up to the division to approve Missourians who want to grow their own cannabis at home, outside of the medical program.
+Those approved for an at-home cultivation license will have up to six flowering plants, six clones, and six seedlings.

 Later next year, the division will issue 144 new small marijuana businesses across the state.
 Supporters said this would be a way to diversify the industry.

 Since the medical marijuana industry opened up for patients two years ago, the state has brought in roughly $495 million, sending about 5% of that, or about $27 million, to veterans’ healthcare services.
-DHSS said there are about 204,000 patients and 3,000 caregivers that have licenses in Missouri.
+DHSS said about 204,000 patients and 3,000 caregivers have licenses in Missouri.

-According to the amendment, 2% of the 6% sales tax will go to the “Veterans, Health, and Community Reinvestment Fund,” then one third of the remaining balance will be transferred to the Missouri Veterans Commission, another third goes to the Missouri State Public Defender program, and the remaining portion goes to DHSS to provide grants to increase education and resources for drug addiction treatment and overdose prevention.
+According to the amendment, 2% of the 6% sales tax will go to the “Veterans, Health, and Community Reinvestment Fund.”
+One-third of the remaining balance will be transferred to the Missouri Veterans Commission; another third goes to the Missouri State Public Defender program.
+The remaining portion goes to DHSS to provide grants to increase education and resources for drug addiction treatment and overdose prevention.
 Even though it’s legal, Fraker’s reminder is that marijuana is not allowed everywhere.

-One place marijuana isn’t allowed is university and college campuses.
-Last week, one day before Amendment 3 became law, the University of Missouri System sent out an email reminding students, staff, faculty and visitors cannabis, both recreationally and medically, are not allowed anywhere on campus.
+One place marijuana isn’t allowed is in universities and college campuses.
+Last week, one day before Amendment 3 became law, the University of Missouri System sent out an email reminding students, staff, faculty, and visitors that cannabis, both recreationally and medically, is not allowed anywhere on campus.

-The policy is in response to the federal Drug-Free Schools and Community Act which was passed back in 1989 and the Drug-Free Workplace Act passed in 1988.
-Violating either one of those congressional acts could put the federal funding at risk.
+The policy is in response to the federal Drug-Free Schools and Community Act which was passed back in 1989, and the Drug-Free Workplace Act passed in 1988.
+Violating either one of those congressional acts could put federal funding at risk.

-Since the passage of Amendment 3, Fraker said less people have been applying for medical cards.
+Since the passage of Amendment 3, Fraker said fewer people have been applying for medical cards.

 “Many of those that were up for annual renewal now know that the medical is going to roll to a 3-year renewal, so we’re not seeing those renewals come in, plus we do think there will be a lot that won’t be medical patients anymore,” Fraker said.

-Fraker said the application for home cultivation will be available Jan.
+Fraker said the application for home cultivation would be available on Jan.
 7 on the department’s website.
 Then, the division has until Feb.
 6 to respond.

-Another part of the referendum, non-violent marijuana offenses will be automatically expunged, but those currently serving time in prison or on parole will have to petition the court to have their sentences vacated, and their records expunged.Copyright 2022 Nexstar Media Inc. All rights reserved.
+In another part of the referendum, non-violent marijuana offenses will be automatically expunged.
+Still, those currently serving time in prison or on parole must petition the court to have their sentences vacated and their records expunged.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.